Invalid (film): Plot

 The story unfolds in a small Slovak town during the "wild 90s".
 The backdrop features tracksuits, colorful jackets, video rental stores, VCRs, boomboxes, and kitschy music.
 The characters are a grotesque bunch centered around the protagonist, Laco.

 Laco, a museum caretaker with a short fuse, kicks off the film with a fit of rage, tossing his son's noisy cassette player out the window.
 His son, fed up, leaves home.
 In an attempt to make amends with his son and wife, who's tired of his outbursts, Laco gets tangled up with the mafia while trying to replace the cassette player.
 They rob him and leave him for dead in a ditch.

 He's saved by a kind Roma man named Gabo, and they become friends.
-Laco, now wheelchair-bound, plots revenge against the mafia.
+Laco, now using a wheelchair, plots revenge against the mafia.
 The corrupt mayor, who stole the cap of Slovak national hero Milan Rastislav Štefánik from the museum, gets involved in the scheme.
 The film culminates in a bloodbath at the museum, with only Laco and Gabo surviving.

 The story is told in retrospect by Gabo, dressed in a Nazi uniform, during a police interrogation.
 He's the sole survivor found amidst the carnage at the museum.

 Gabo, inspired by Švejk, has a gentle, almost naive demeanor.
 His rambling focuses on details the police deem irrelevant, much to the frustration of the detectives, nicknamed Dempsey and Makepeace.
 Gradually, the pieces of the puzzle fall into place, revealing Gabo's motive for his elaborate storytelling: to prove his friend's innocence.